CC-Next/CC-Next/README.md

 ## About

 Our intent here is to provide bleeding edge builds of [CC:T](https://github.com/cc-tweaked/CC-Tweaked) with some extra features from pull requests thrown in.
-We expect to have bugs and issues and that's the point, we also are not holding to ourselves to the same version migration requirements that CC:T has.
+We expect to have bugs and issues and that's the point.
+We also are not holding ourselves to the same version migration requirements that CC:T has, which means that your world might break if you try to upgrade the mod - do so at your own risk and make backups.

 ## Link To Builds
 ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/CC-Next/CC-Next/mc-1.18.x?label=updated)  ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/CC-Next/CC-Next/update-and-build)  [![download](https://img.shields.io/badge/download-latest%20jars-brightgreen)](https://nightly.link/CC-Next/CC-Next/workflows/update-and-build/CCN%2Fmain)